imdfl/create-yaspp/README.md

 ### Project Configuration Options
 The generator prompts you for all the configuration values, but you can provide them in the command line.
 If you specify `--auto`, they will be used without prompting.

-- `--repository <git url>`: The content repository to clone.
-If provided, the repository will be cloned into the `site` folder.
+- `--site <git url>|<path>`: The data source to clone for the site.
+This can be a git url url of a repository to clone or a file system path.
+If provided, all the content from this source is copied into into the `site` folder.
 - `--branch <branch name>`: If provided, only this branch will be cloned from the repository.
-- `--path <path>`: The relative or absolute path in your file system, in which the site's content is located.
+- `--path <path>`: .
 If provided, the content will be copied to the `site` folder.
 - `--content-root <path>`: Your top level content folder (the markdown files), relative to project root.
 Before build, this folder's content is copied to `yaspp/public/yaspp/content`
 - `--content-index <path>`: Relative to content root.
 This is the path to the folder that contains the page to show in the root url